 Internal Search Result Pages: Index or Noindex?

 On most sites, internal search result pages are the single biggest source of low-quality URLs leaking into Google.
-They are dynamically generated, infinite in number, near-duplicate of the homepage, and updated faster than crawlers can keep up.
-Google’s own guidelines spell it out: by default, internal search results should not be indexed.
-Here is the rule, the two exceptions, and how to implement either side cleanly.
+They are dynamically generated, infinite in number, near-duplicate of one another, and updated faster than crawlers can keep up.
+Google’s own documentation is direct about it: by default, internal search results should not be indexed.
+Here is the rule, the two exceptions where indexing actually wins traffic, and the exact steps to clean up search URLs that have already leaked in.

 An internal site search returns whatever the user typed: /search?q=react+hooks, /search?q=react%20hooks, /search?q=foo+bar+baz+qux.
 Every unique query is a new URL.
-If a crawler hits even a small site, it can discover thousands of these from internal links, sitemaps, and external referrers.
-Most of them have thin content (just a list of titles), are duplicates of each other (same query, different formatting), or contain garbage from spam queries.
-Google has been telling webmasters since 2007 to keep these out of the index, and the advice has not changed.
+Even on a small site, a crawler can discover thousands of these from internal links, sitemaps, and external referrers.
+Most have thin content (just a list of titles), duplicate each other (same query, different encoding), or carry garbage from spam queries.
+Google has told webmasters to keep these out of the index since 2007, and as of June 2026 that guidance is unchanged.

-• Search Console Pages report shows /search?q=...
+• The Search Console Page indexing report shows /search?q=...
 URLs under “Crawled — currently not indexed” or “Duplicate, Google chose different canonical.”

-• site:yoursite.com inurl:search returns hundreds of pages you did not intend to publish.
+• site:yoursite.com inurl:search returns hundreds of pages you never intended to publish.

-• A spammer has been pinging your search endpoint with spam queries and those URLs are getting picked up.
+• A spammer has been pinging your search endpoint with junk queries, and those URLs are getting picked up.

 Quick verdict

 Default: noindex all internal search result pages.
-Add a meta robots noindex to the template, and let Google crawl freely so it can see the directive.
-Do not Disallow in robots.txt — that prevents Google from seeing the noindex and you can end up with URL-only listings.
+Add a robots noindex to the template, and let Google crawl freely so it can read the directive.
+Do not Disallow in robots.txt first.
+That prevents Google from seeing the noindex, and you can end up with URL-only listings.
 The exceptions are below.

 The two exceptions

-There are two cases where letting search pages into the index can actually win traffic.
+There are two cases where letting search pages into the index actually wins traffic.

 Exception 2: e-commerce category-like queries.
-If your “search” is really a filter on a product catalog with stable inventory (/search?category=running-shoes&size=10), and you have real demand for that combination, you may want it indexed.
-But only the combinations that match real search intent — not every possible filter combination.
+If your “search” is really a filter on a product catalog with stable inventory (/search?category=running-shoes&size=10), and there is real demand for that combination, you may want it indexed.
+But only the combinations that match real search intent, not every possible filter permutation.

 Everything else: noindex.